mehrdadep/golang-aws-challenge/README.md

 }
 ```

 2. `POST` on `/api/devicemodels` will add a new model to database.
 Payload should be plain text (`JSON`).
-The api also check for duplicate names and prevent you from storing a model twice.
-In any successful case a call will return the model `ID`. `JSON` payload should be formated as follows:
+The api also checks for duplicate names and prevents you from storing a model twice.
+In any successful case a call will return the model `ID`.
+Remember this is also a protected url, so you have to set api key in `x-api-key` key of the header. `JSON` payload should be formated as follows:
 ```
 {
 	"name": "Test name"